DualBrain/vbPixelGameEngine/README.md

 Now that I've completed the *olcConsoleGameEngine*-related videos and having had a tremendous amount of fun abusing the Command Prompt (as well as essentially completing the process of porting *olcConsoleGameEngine* [for use with VB](https://github.com/DualBrain/vbConsoleGameEngine)), I've found that the API design by of the [OneLoneCoder](https://github.com/OneLoneCoder) to be very straight forward and, well, BASIC *(although in C/C++)*.

 Right now the main focus is on the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) v1.x ("PGE1") which has since been retired and replaced with [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) v2.x ("PGE2").
-As I continue to work through his videos (in reverse chronological order), I'll continue to update this project as I progress.
+As I continue to work through his videos (in chronological order), I'll continue to update this project as I progress.

 ## Discord